XimeraProject/standalone/SPEC.md

 ### Generic attributes

-`data-class="Cls"`
+`data-class="Cls"`\
+`data-correct-class="Cls"`

-The class used to process both user answer blank input and the `data-correct` attribute strings.
+The class `data-class` is used to process both user answer blank input, and the class `data-correct-class` is used to process the `data-correct` attribute string.
 The function Cls will be called with the string as input.
 Exception, if Cls is "MathExpression", the parser specified by `data-parser` will be used.
 Default value is "MathExpression".

 ### MathExpression attributes